Newton, Edmonton

-Newton is a residential neighbourhood located in north east Edmonton, Alberta, Canada.

-The neighbourhood is bounded on the south by Alberta (118) Avenue, on the north by the Yellowhead Trail, on the east by 50 Street, and on the west by 58 Street.

-Northlands Coliseum and the Coliseum LRT station are located a short distance to the west of the neighbourhood.

-The community is represented by the Newton Community League, established in 1954, which maintains a community hall and outdoor rink located at 55 Street and 121 Avenue.
+Newton is a residential neighborhood located in north east Edmonton, Alberta, Canada.
+The neighborhood is bordered on the south by 118th Avenue, on the north by the Yellowhead Trail, on the east by 50th Street, and on the west by 58th Street.
+Northlands Coliseum and the Coliseum LRT station are located a short distance west of the neighborhood.
+The community is represented by the Newton Community League, which was established in 1954 and maintains a community hall and outdoor rink at 55 Street and 121 Avenue.

 Name

 The Newton neighborhood was formerly known as City Park Annex but was renamed in 1954.
 The neighborhood was named after Canon William Newton, an Anglican minister who lived in Edmonton from 1875 until 1900.
 The Anglican canon served the people of Edmonton until 1900.
 The Hermitage, a hospital he founded just east of the old town, is now the Hermitage area of Edmonton.
-The neighbourhoods of Newton and Canon are named after him.
+The neighborhoods of Newton and Canon are named after him.